StackMCP

 MCP: The Developer Side

-There are over 17,000 MCP servers available today.
-But most developers only need 3-5 for their daily workflow.
-The ecosystem is mature and production-ready, with support across Claude Code, Cursor, VS Code Copilot, Windsurf, and other clients.
+There are over 17,000 MCP servers available today, but most developers only need 3-5 for their daily workflow.
+The ecosystem is mature and production-ready across Claude Code, Cursor, VS Code Copilot, and Windsurf.
+The main challenge is choosing the right ones -- too many servers means token bloat that degrades performance.

 WebMCP: The User Side